sanskys/sanskys.github.io/_pages/advisor.md

 If you wish to spend your time on something more usefull than refreshing your wallet balance then subscribe to @CardanoAdvisor

-To subscribe for Wallet Alerts, follow the Bot and DM: **Alert StakeID** .
+To subscribe for Wallet Alerts, follow the Bot and DM: **Wallet StakeID** .
 Whenever there is a transaction, the Bot will send you a DM mentioning the new Wallet Balance.

-Try it out: e.g. Alert stake1u9mjvk55xpsf44efvrs6rw5sk26gzmvphfcmhtcx2g0av7gqftnmq"
+Try it out: e.g. Wallet stake1u9mjvk55xpsf44efvrs6rw5sk26gzmvphfcmhtcx2g0av7gqftnmq"

 alerts:
   - image_path: /assets/images/bce9c57e18af65b014f70b3d670e059d.jpg